jiaweit2/msa-middleware/README.md

 # MSA-Middleware
 This middleware follows the MDO effect loop for query-centric event detection, providing optimizations for resource-constrained networks.
 It is designed to be easy to use, deploy and customize.
 In practice, the middleware is expected to be installed on every node to form a network.
+Python3 is requried.

 ## Install